testissimo/testissimo.github.io/documentation/tutorials/setup-first-test.md

 # SET UP YOUR FIRST TEST

-You became a new user of Testissimo app with creating your account quickly and simply.
-Now is a time for next step: creating a new repository.
-REPOSITORIES = REPOS
+Before you start writing tests, make sure you first set up **tests** and **repositories**.
+That way every new test will be organized in order to make easier for you to navigate through your content.

-In Testissimo, repositories are shortly called repos.
-We will be reffering to them as repos in the rest of the documentation.
-They follow the logic of git repos, so calling them this way might be easier for you to grasp their concept.
-You cn find out more about repositories here
+In Testissimo, **repositories** are reffered to as **repos**.
+They follow the logic of git repos, You can find out more about repositories here.

-1. CREATE NEW REPO
+## 1. CREATE NEW REPO
-Whenever you start a new testing project, creating a repo is the first step to take. po.
-It is a first step in setting up a test.
+Whenever you want to start a new testing, creating a repo is the first step to take.
+It is also a step necessary to take in order to set up a test.

 To do that, you have to first click on Repos.
 Once the drawer opens, you will see the Local repos and Remote repos list, and a + sign next to them on right.
 Click on a + sign to create a new one.
 The drawer will open and you can here set up a name and choose if you want to make the repo private.
 After that, simply click + Create new repo.